 - 1. Exemplary: Exceeding indicators of performance - 2.
-Proficient: Meeting indicators of performance - 3.
-Developing: Meeting some indicators of performance but not others - 3.
+Effective: Meeting indicators of performance - 3.
+Developing: Meeting some indicators of performance but not others - 4.
 Below standard: Not meeting indicators of performance

-Proficient represents fully satisfactory performance.
+Effective represents fully satisfactory performance.
 It is the rigorous standard expected for most experienced administrators.
-Specifically, proficient administrators can be characterized as:
+Specifically, effective administrators can be characterized as:

-- Meeting expectations as an instructional leader - Meeting expectations in at least 2 other areas of practice - Meeting and making progress on 1 target related to stakeholder feedback - Meeting state accountability growth targets on tests of core academic subjects - Meeting and making progress on 2 SMART goals aligned to school and district priorities - Having more than 60% of teachers proficient on the student growth portion of their evaluation
+- Meeting expectations as an instructional leader - Meeting expectations in at least 2 other areas of practice - Meeting and making progress on 1 target related to stakeholder feedback - Meeting state accountability growth targets on tests of core academic subjects (NOTE: Not used in 2016-2017) - Meeting and making progress on 2 SMART goals aligned to school and district priorities - Having more than 60% of teachers effective on the student growth portion of their evaluation

-Supporting administrators to reach proficiency is at the very heart of this evaluation model.
+Supporting administrators to reach effectiveness is at the very heart of this evaluation model.

-Exemplary ratings are reserved for performance that significantly exceeds proficiency and could serve as a model for leaders district-wide or even statewide.
-Few administrators are expected to demonstrate exemplary performance on more than a small number of practice elements.
+Exemplary ratings are reserved for performance that significantly exceeds effective and could serve as a model for leaders district-wide or even statewide.

-A rating of developing means that performance is meeting proficiency in some components but not others.
+A rating of developing means that performance is meeting effective in some components but not others.
 Improvement is necessary and expected and two consecutive years at the developing level is, for an experienced administrator, a cause for concern.
-On the other hand, for principals in their first year, performance rated developing is expected.
-If, by the end of three years, performance is still developing, there is cause for concern.

-A rating of below standard indicates performance that is below proficient on all components or unacceptably low on one or more components.
+A rating of below standard indicates performance that is below effective on all components or unacceptably low on one or more components.